 Part 2: 2021/5/15 (Sat) - 6/13 (Sun) *Reopen on 6/1 (Tue) and Exhibition period will be extended till 6/20 (Sun).

 ※Booking required.
-Reservation deadline is until 17:00 on the day.
+Booking deadline is until 17:00 on the day.

 In her work revolving around such craftwork as ceramic and metal art, Kukita modifies rational shapes by introducing manually created irrational distortions.
 Through these contradicting operations and their respective results, she aims to establish a form of artistic expression between natural and man-made.
 While consistently discussing the existence of ”symmetry,” the artist continues to create geometric images from parts of plants and ornaments.
 On display at this exhibition is a three-dimensional work combining the materials ceramic and brass.